 As a society, we depend on healthy ecosystems for everything.
 I protect the pulse of the planet through my work, which contributes to a healthy ecosystem and sustainable ecosystem services, which I hope will save lives and livelihoods.

 What is your favorite part of the work you do at ICIMOD?

 The people and the working environment!
 I feel blessed to be part of a fabulous team and to have loving people around.

 What are you passionate about?

 I am passionate about traveling and exploring new places.
-I believe traveling is a spiritual experience.
+Traveling is a spiritual experience.
 You can also call me a food lover!!

-I have been associated with ICIMOD since I was a graduate student pursuing my M.Sc. at the Central Department of Environmental Sciences, Tribhuvan University, Nepal when I was awarded an M.Sc. research scholarship through the HI-AWARE Initiative.
+I have been with ICIMOD since I was a graduate student pursuing my M.Sc. at the Central Department of Environmental Sciences, Tribhuvan University, Nepal.
+I was awarded an M.Sc. research scholarship through the HI-AWARE Initiative.

-Although disaster has always been my primary topic of interest and I’m passionate about working to reduce disaster risk, I’ve also been involved in diverse studies including ones focused on effective use of micro- hydroelectricity at the household level, adaptive water governance in Himalayan towns, climate change-induced climate stressors and critical moments affecting livelihoods, gender differentiated vulnerability research, and migration research in different parts of Nepal.
-I also have previous work experience as a consultant in different landslide hazard modelling and risk assessment projects, and as a Research Associate at Nepal’s National Institute of Natural Sciences where I was involved in the study of different ethno medical plants.
+Prior to joining the Ecosystems Theme, I was a Research Associate – Water Resource and DRR with the hydro-climate group within the Water and Air Theme and with the Koshi Basin Initiative.
+Although ecosystem and disaster have always been my primary topics of interest, I am also actively involved in a wide range of studies – the effective use of micro- hydroelectricity at the household level, adaptive water governance in Himalayan towns, climate change-induced climate stressors and critical moments affecting livelihoods, gender differentiated vulnerability, and migration in different parts of Nepal.
+Prior to joining ICIMOD, I worked as a consultant in landslide hazard modelling and risk assessment projects, and as a Research Associate at the National Institute of Natural Sciences, Nepal, where I was involved in the study of different ethnomedical plants.